 This Korean style steak makes a quick and easy marinade that comes together from pantry staples and takes just minutes to work its magic.
 Lucky you.

 This Korean style steak takes its robust flavors from a quick and easy marinade that works its charms in just 15 minutes.
 It’s the perfect thing when you want to impart a lot of oomph to your dinner in a hurry, which is pretty much each weeknight, yes?
 While the steak marinates, you have just long enough to heat the grill and scrub down the gunk on the grill rack that you forgot to tend to after last weekend’s barbecue.
 As for what to serve on the side, anything which echoes the marinade works spectacularly well.
 We prefer to pile slices of steak alongside vegetables stir-fried with the same marinade (we’d spooned off and reserved a little marinade before adding the steak) or atop a tangle of rice noodles, carrots, cucumber, radish, toasted peanuts, and a soy sauce- or ginger-based vinaigrette.
-This recipe has been updated.
 Originally published July 10, 2016.–Renee Schettler Rossi

 *What Is Hanger Steak?